The European edition of the Sustainable Foods Summit will be hosted in Amsterdam on 9-10th June 2022. Please contact us

 Packaging has become one of the biggest sustainability issues facing food & beverage firms.
 Growing consumer opposition to plastics is making brands actively seek for packaging solutions.
-This new workshop highlights the various ways food & beverage companies can make their packaging more sustainable.
-Practical guidance and advice will be given to brands on packaging design and the use of green materials.
+This workshop highlighted the various ways food & beverage companies can make their packaging more sustainable.
+Practical guidance and advice was given to brands on packaging design and the use of green materials.

 Session Two: Food Ingredients

 A wide range of food ingredients now have sustainability merits; some provide ethical / social value, whilst others have lower environmental / health impacts.
-This sessions gives details on new and emerging ingredients that are providing such sustainable value to food and beverage products.
+This session gave details on new and emerging ingredients that are providing such sustainable value to food and beverage products.

-The growing use of food byproducts as a raw material source is discussed.
-Details are given of innovative plant-based proteins that are making their way into food products.
-Other papers cover regenerative agriculture, ingredient supply chains, hemp ingredients, and novel sustainable ingredients.
+The growing use of food byproducts as a raw material source was discussed.
+Details were given of innovative plant-based proteins that are making their way into food products.
+Other speakers covered regenerative agriculture, ingredient supply chains, hemp ingredients, and novel sustainable ingredients.

 Session Four: Food Diversity & Marketing